 JFrog CLI Plugins

-JFrog CLI plugins enhance the functionality of JFrog CLI to meet specific user and organization needs.
+JFrog CLI plugins extend JFrog CLI to meet individual and organization needs.
 The source code of a plugin is maintained as an open-source Go project on GitHub.
-All public plugins are registered in JFrog CLI's Plugins Registry.
-Developers are encouraged to create plugins and share them publicly with the community.
-When a plugin is included in the registry, it becomes publicly available and can be installed using JFrog CLI.
+All public plugins are registered in the JFrog CLI Plugins Registry.
+You can create plugins and share them publicly with the community.
+When a plugin is included in the registry, it becomes publicly available, and you can install it with JFrog CLI.

 📘